kizx/subtitle2audio/bal4web/readme.eng.txt

 *** Licence ***

 You are free to use and distribute software for noncommercial purposes.
 For commercial use or distribution, you need to get permission from the copyright holder.
+The application can not be used on the territory of Belarus, Cuba, Iran, North Korea, Syria, and the Crimea Region.

 ###